melzareix/sentry-kubernetes-charts/charts/grafana/README.md

 cloudmobility charts are tailored charts from [bitnami](https://github.com/bitnami/charts/tree/master/bitnami) with adjustments in the configuration in order to run smoothly in our infrastructure.

+> **IMPORTANT**: We recommend the usage, deployment and configuration of this chart with a continuous delivery strategy.

 ## Installing the Chart